 - a renewal IOPP survey is completed on or after 8 September 2014 but prior to 8 September 2017.

 The ship should be D-2 compliant on the second IOPP renewal survey following entry into force, if the first renewal survey following the date of entry into force of the convention is completed prior to 8 September 2019 and if condition 2 above is not met.

-In order to facilitate the retrofit installations of BWMS, DNV GL has developed a guide for retrofit installations of BWMS.
-The guide includes all the documents which need to be prepared and are required to be submitted for approval when a BWMS is to be installed on board a ship classified by DNV GL.
+In order to facilitate the retrofit installations of BWMS, DNV has developed a guide for retrofit installations of BWMS.
+The guide includes guidance on all the documents which need to be prepared and are required to be submitted for approval when a BWMS is to be installed on board a ship classified by DNV.
 The document approval will be followed by an initial survey of the BWMS installation and certification.
-The rules applicable for BWMS installations can be found online in DNV GL Rules for SHIP Pt.
+The rules applicable for BWMS installations can be found online in DNV Rules for SHIP Pt.
 6 Ch.7 Sec.1.
 The rules have to be followed to ensure safe installation and operation of the BWMS, but the rules shall also be followed to be in compliance with the BWM Convention.
 The current rules also incorporate the Unified Requirements for Installations of BWMS published by IACS (M74).